 It would be much better to use the words from the text than these confusing “paraphrases”.
-Often, it is ht verbs in a task that can be paraphrases best, not the nouns.
+Often, it is the verbs in a task that can be paraphrased best, not the nouns.
 For example, in this question you could change “start” to “begin” or “enter”.

 Hey!
 My daughter is at the mid-level and so is gong to the secondary phrase”

 No?
 Then just use the words from the task!
 You can read more about how to use lexis accurately here.